Buatier De Kolta: Notable illusions

 de Kolta was a contemporary of fellow French magician Jean-Eugène Robert-Houdin.
 He was highly creative and developed illusions using his engineering skills.
-Many of his illusions, such as Multiplying balls, the Expanding Die, the Vanishing Lady, Spring Flowers from a Cone, and the vanishing bird cage, are performed by magicians today.
+Many of his illusions, such as Multiplying Balls, the Expanding Die, the Vanishing Lady, Spring Flowers from a Cone, and the vanishing bird cage, are performed by magicians today.

 It is the Vanishing Lady that is so particularly known today and still used that magicians now refer to it as the De Kolta Chair.
 A woman is seated on a chair, was then covered by a large cloth, and would appear to vanish before an audience.
-The effect was a signature piece of Richiardi Jr – after he vanished the woman she apparently reappeared moments later from an empty trunk on the other side of the stage.
+The effect was a signature piece of Richiardi Jr – after he made the woman vanish, she apparently reappeared moments later from an empty trunk on the other side of the stage.

 During his career, perhaps his most famous illusion was the one known as "The Expanding Dice."
 A 200 mm-side dice on a table grew up to 800 mm and opened to reveal a young lady inside, who often was Buatier's wife.
 Harry Houdini purchased the dice after Buatier's death.
 However, the illusion was difficult to perform, so Houdini did not continue with this apparatus.
-David Copperfield has also performed the Expanding Die trick, and the original die is kept in Copperfield's private museum.
+David Copperfield has performed the Expanding Die trick, and the original die is kept in Copperfield's private museum.

+Death

+Buatier de Kolta died in New Orleans on October 7, 1903, at the age of 55, of acute Bright's disease.
+He had married in 1879 a British woman, Alice Constance Mumford, who had him buried in London in Hendon Cemetery.

+Little is known about the tricks he had invented as he had asked his wife to burn all his notes after his death.